 GitHub's Originality Score: 91%.
 Twilio: 100%.
 Both teams write about their own products, their own engineering decisions, their own usage data.

-The Only Scalable Source of Information Gain Is Infrastructure
+Infrastructure Is the Scalable Source of Information Gain

 Three categories of publishing infrastructure generate information gain as a byproduct.
 Polls collect zero-party data from readers who interact with the page.
 Living content blocks synthesize that data into prose that Google indexes on its next crawl.
 Charts connect to live sources and update without a re-export or re-upload.
 The loop is mechanical: a reader votes, a paragraph rewrites, a crawler finds different content than last week, and the page contains data that did not exist on the previous crawl.

-Content maintenance infrastructure that generates proprietary data through reader interaction is the only scalable answer to a system that penalizes shared inputs.
-LiquiChart is one implementation of that architecture.
+Infrastructure that generates proprietary data through reader interaction is the only scalable answer to a system that penalizes shared inputs.
+LiquiChart is one implementation.
 It changes the category of content a team produces.

 Google's own Helpful Content documentation asks: "Does the content provide original information, reporting, research, or analysis?"
 A living poll that generates its own data answers that question with every response it collects.
 The data is original because it was collected from readers who chose to contribute.
 The analysis is original because it reflects responses no other page received.